williamvietnguyen/williamvietnguyen.github.io/_posts/2022-05-28-why-you-should-teach.md

 **#10 It's fun and rewarding**

 Half the point of university is to become educated.
 The other half is to have a good time.
 It's a moment in your life where you can try things out and see if you like it.
-Being a teaching assistant is an opportunity you will only get while in university, so be sure to try it before you lose the chance!
+Being a teaching assistant is an opportunity you will only get while in university.

+After holding my final office hour, I had around 15 students congratulate me on graduating.
+They told me that I carried them through that quarter and that they were so thankful.
+Each week they came to my office hours and asked questions, so I ended up becoming acquainted with them in turn.
+It is an incredibly fulfilling sense when you know you've helped someone every week.
+And students in this department show immense gratitude towards the teaching assistants.
+One student told me my response time on the question board was insane (I have email notifications turned on).
+The compliments and gratitude I got from my students made my day.
+It sincerely makes me wonder what it would be like to pursue teaching as a career.
+But like all great things, they don't last forever.
+I am happy that it happened.
+Seeing the moment a student understands a concept is one of the best feelings ever.